massung/yadid/README.md

 ## Bugs and Feature Requests

 If you find something that you think is wrong or have a feature request, feel free to open up an issue on [GitHub][issues].
 Also, if you find this extension helpful and want to give a shout-out, a great place to do so would be on the [8th forums][forums]!

 ## Release Notes

 Users appreciate release notes as you update your extension.

-### 1.0.0
+### 0.1.0

-Initial release of Yadid
+Initial release of Yadid to the world...